efJerryYang/xv6-labs-2021/thread/README.md

 To begin, we should read through the code of several `xv6` functions, as outlined in the `xv6` book.
 These functions include `yield`, `sleep`, `sched`, `scheduler`, and the assembly code `swtch`.
 These resources will give us a good understanding of how scheduling works within the C code, which will be helpful as we start implementing this task.

 The instructions provided may not be very clear, but the task itself is fairly simple to accomplish by just reading through the `uthread.c` code example.

-Following the TODOs, our first step will be to complete the definition of `struct thread` using the following code:
+Following the `TODOs`, our first step will be to complete the definition of `struct thread` using the following code:

 <!-- This task is to implement a user function that can support multithreading, just like those programming languages library developers did.
 It is generally a tougth task to handle the low-level implementation of multithreading, but in this lab, the task for us is really simple.